Find the Best Property Investment Locations in the UK:

 What does it mean by ‘assured NET yields’?

-Assured NET yields are a rental guarantee that developers offer landlords for a specified fixed period.
-This means that rental income will be guaranteed on the property for the specified period.
+Assured NET yields are a rental assurance that developers offer landlords for a specified fixed period.
+This means that rental income will be assured on the property for the specified period.
 A number of our current investment opportunities are offering NET yields at the moment.
 Take a look through them all here.

 Current property investment opportunities